 You need to publish your finished Resource Lists so that students can see them.
 You also need to send them for review so that we can order any new items in time.

-If you arrange your Blackboard module by subject, theme, or by week-by-week activity, you can structure your Resource List to match this.
-The integration tool allows you to pull specific list sections into your Blackboard module (video 1:35) wherever you want.
+If you arrange your Blackboard Ultra course by subject, theme, or by week-by-week activity, you can structure your Resource List to match this.
+You can then link to sections of your resource list in your Blackboard Ultra course (video 2:40).

 Your Academic Liaison Librarians can help with this.